 5. Industrial Fixtures

 Opt for industrial fixtures like metal piping and exposed bulbs.
 These elements give a raw and authentic feel.
 I find that pairing them with softer elements creates a unique balance.
+You can explore more rustic industrial bathroom ideas to complete your design.

 6. Bold Color Palette